Saving S$300,000 for a flat in Singapore seems like a monumental feat. But if you start now, you’ll be able to afford it by your 35th birthday.

 4. Don’t Buy a Car Before You Buy a Flat

-When you purchase a flat, the lender (be it HDB or a private bank) will take into account your Debt Servicing Ratio (DSR).
-This measures your debt obligations against your income.
+When you purchase a flat, the lender (be it HDB or a private bank) will take into account your Total Debt Servicing Ratio (TDSR).
+TDSR measures your debt obligations against your income.

-Credit cards in Singapore can be great tools for saving money if you use them right.
+Credit cards in Singapore can be great tools for saving money and squeezing the most value out of every dollar spent – as long as you use them right.
 That means making full repayment every time.
 If you maintain rollover debt (you don’t pay credit card bills in full), two things can happen.

 The first is that all your savings and investments, be they endowment plans or fixed deposits, will be wiped out to pay the high interest on your credit card.
 It is almost impossible to “out-save” the credit card interest rate of 24% per annum.